samuel-abhishek/expandable-recycler-view/README.md

 # Usage
 Let's say you are a rock star 🎸 and you want to build an app to show a list of your favorite Genres with a list of their top Artists.

-First create the Ability Slices and call the helper class with view and context as arguments.
+First create the Ability Slices and call the helper class by passing view and context as arguments.
 ``` java
 public class ExpandAbilitySlice extends AbilitySlice {
     @Override